thedoomed/EyeStep-CPP/README.txt

 # About

-EyeStep is a full, compact x86 disassembler designed for both internal(DLL) and executable(EXE) applications.
+DISA is a full, compact x86 disassembler designed for internal use.

-It is original, based on the intel references at: http://ref.x86asm.net/coder32.html
+It is based on the intel references at: http://ref.x86asm.net/coder32.html

-It features everything except for SIMD instructions but I intend to add support for that and possibly x64 in the future.
+It features everything except for SIMD instructions, which I intend to add support for.
+I hope to add support for x64 as well.